-While speaking about Hamlet's behavior, Claudius says that he likes "him not" (III.iii.1).
+While speaking about Hamlet's behavior, Claudius says that he likes "him not" (III.iii.1). or periods).
+The following example is based on a quotation from the sentences immediately above this one:

 While speaking about Hamlet's behavior, Claudius says, "I like him not" (III.iii.1).